privacy-scaling-explorations/pse.dev/articles/announcing-maci-v111.md

 ## New Features

-The following sections provide a quick introduction to the newest features introduced in MACI’s codebase.
+The following sections provide a quick introduction to the newest features introduced in MACI's codebase.

 ![](/articles/announcing-maci-v111/Gfn-Vu6lKKsJ750LQIXxA.webp)